 The methods of filing taxes have come a long way in 20 years.
 Most people appreciate the effectiveness of being able to prepare and submit their tax returns to the government in a quick and efficient way.

-This article will help you to understand what NETFILE is, how it works, who it’s designed for, and why you should consider this secure filing method so you can fast-track the processing of your 2022 income tax return and check one more thing off your tax checklist.
+This article will help you to understand when to file your taxes, the deadline to file your taxes, what NETFILE is, how it works, who it’s designed for, and why you should consider this secure filing method so you can fast-track the processing of your 2023 income tax return and check one more thing off your tax checklist.

 What is NETFILE?

 Implemented in 2001 by the CRA, NETFILE is an electronic tax filing service giving taxpayers a quick alternative to the older methods of filing taxes, such as printing and mailing, to their closest tax centers across the country.
 As useful as this service is, not everyone can use it.
 This will be explained further down.

 It is a quicker way to file, and receive your refund, if any.
 It takes less time to process than standard paper filing.
 Which is generally about 2 weeks through NETFILE whereas paper filing can take up to 8 weeks to process and issue your Notice of Assessment with a refund or amount owing.

 NETFILE allows you to use various approved software, (such as TurboTax) to submit your return directly to the CRA online.
 The list of approved softwares can be found here.
 All information submitted through the system is encrypted for your protection, with the CRA being held responsible for securing your personal data.